DahliaBloomstone/DahliaBloomstone.github.io/_posts/2021-01-20-final_react_class_vs_functional_components_and_more.markdown

 ```

-Class-based Components: Used for handling state and accessing React lifecycle methods, can access props using this.props, will have componentDidMount, smart component, smart enough to maintain its own state (stores data of the component, rerenders whenever the component changes)
+**Class-based Components:** Used for handling state and accessing React lifecycle methods, can access props using this.props, will have componentDidMount, is a smart component, smart enough to maintain its own state (stores data of the component, rerenders whenever the component changes).
+It is a Javascript class that extends React.Component which has a render method.
+This is more complex UI logic.

 For example, in my application, my CharacterCard is a class component: